 CE: Are there any specific software packages that you use, maybe a few that are publicly available for the average 3D designer?

 My workflow mainly consists of Zbrush and Photoshop.
 But I use Maya occasionally for rendering my sculpts if need.
 Although Zbrush’s rendering package has certainly gotten a lot better.
-Before I did concept art/design I used Maya a lot for modeling, shading, and rendering.
-It;s a package I highly recommend learning if you want to get into VFX in the film industry.
+Before I did concept art/design I used Maya a lot for modelling, shading, and rendering.
+It’s a package I highly recommend learning if you want to get into VFX in the film industry.
 But Zbrush is an affordable and user-friendly package that can be used for production, conceptual or finished artwork.

 CE: Creating characters and animating them are two completely different things.
 How much more difficult is it to animate them once you?ve created a 3D character?

 Generally the 3D sculpt I create is taken by a digital VFX company, like Weta Digital and they will model over what I’ve created, making topology that is light and able to be rigged, it’s then taken and animated with the MANY processes that go in between and after for the final shot.
 I like to think nothing is impossible these days, on-screen that is!

 CE: What projects are you working on, and what can we expect from you and WETA in the future?

 I’m working on a lot of really exciting and groundbreaking projects that sadly are all under NDA, but you will definitely see them when they’re out.